Fair Value Measurements

 Fair value measurements of derivative instruments

 In May 2021, the Company entered into a new forward starting swap designated as a cash flow hedge on forecasted debt.
 The forward starting swap reduces the variability of cash flow payments for the Company by converting the variable interest rate on the Company’s forecasted variable interest long-term debt to that of a fixed interest rate.
 Accordingly, as part of the forward starting swap, the Company exchanges, at specified intervals, the difference between floating and fixed interest amounts based on $200 million of notional principal amount.
-The effective date of the swap is November 2022 with the full swap maturing in November 2025.
-The fair value of the derivative instrument was $9.3 million and $0.3 million as of March 31, 2022 and June 30, 2021, respectively, which is recorded within other long-term assets on the Consolidated Balance Sheet.
+The effective date of the swap was November 2022 with the full swap maturing in November 2025.
+The fair value of the derivative instrument was $15.8 million and $11.0 million as of December 31, 2022 and June 30, 2022, respectively, which is recorded within other long-term assets on the Consolidated Balance Sheet.

 Fair value measurements of contingent consideration

-The ultimate settlement of contingent consideration liabilities for the Asuragen acquisition could deviate from current estimates based on the actual results of the financial measures described above.
+The ultimate settlement of contingent consideration liabilities could deviate from current estimates based on the actual results of the financial measures described above.
 This liability is considered to be a Level 3 financial liability that is re-measured each reporting period.
 The change in fair value of contingent consideration for these acquisitions is included in general and administrative expense.

 The following table presents a reconciliation of the liability measured at fair value on a recurring basis using significant unobservable inputs (Level 3) (in thousands):